 The Trans Canada Trail is a 21,500 km recreational trail that winds its way through every province ad territory, from coast to coast.
 When completed in 2017, it will be the world’s longest recreational trail, connecting Canadians and international visitors to Canada’s natural and cultural heritage.
 Parks Canada and the Trans Canada Trail are proud to collaborate on the improvement of sustainable multiple-use trail planning, development and management as well as encourage the use and enjoyment of trails.

-Parks Canada and Mountain Equipment Co-op (MEC) have partnered to develop a national "Learn to Camp" initiative.
-The Learn to Camp initiative is aiming to instil the confidence in participants to camp on their own and to find enjoyment in camping while connecting to experiences at Parks Canada’s places.
-Mountain Equipment Co-op like Parks Canada, encourages Canadians of all ages to experience the outdoors and have a connection to nature.
-They are a leading Canadian retail co-operative with 14 stores across the country serving 3.3 million members.
+Parks Canada and (MEC) Mountain Equipment Co-op have partnered to develop and deliver the "Learn-to Camp" national program .
+The Learn-to Camp program is aiming to instil the confidence in participants to camp on their own and to find enjoyment in camping while connecting to experiences at Parks Canada’s places.
+MEC like Parks Canada, encourages Canadians of all ages to experience the outdoors and have a connection to nature.
+They are a leading Canadian retail co-operative with 22 stores across the country serving more than 4 million members.

 Mars Canada Inc.